 - A higher ratio of flour to cornmeal is used for best texture- this is key.

-- Butter adds richness and flavor, while the oil keeps the cornbread moist.
+- Butter adds richness and flavor, while the coconut oil keeps the cornbread moist.

 - Baking powder is used to “lift” the cornbread and baking soda tames any dense cake-like qualities.